WhaleOTE/Steam-Status-Tracker/README.md

 ## Requirements

-- Python 3.x installed.
+- Python 3.x or higher installed.
 You can download it from [here](https://www.python.org/downloads/).
+- Steam API key.
+You can obtain it by following these steps:
+  1. Visit the Steam API Key registration page [here](https://steamcommunity.com/dev/apikey).
+  2. Sign in with your Steam account.
+  3. Agree to the terms and conditions, and you will receive your unique API key.

 ## Installation